Andrew McCutchen Player Props: Pirates vs. Braves

-On Monday, Andrew McCutchen (.242 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Tuesday, Andrew McCutchen (.265 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Atlanta Braves, whose starting pitcher will be Yonny Chirinos.
 First pitch is at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Brewers.
+He had a one-hit performance in his most recent game (1-for-4) against the Braves.

 Andrew McCutchen Game Info & Props vs. the Braves